Vampire Weekend at the O2

 Obvious Bicycle ended the set, an example of a slower song that translates well into the arena setting, with a powerful arrangement and beautiful supporting vocals from Batmanglij.
 For the encore Koenig donned sunglasses for a slightly pitchy rendition of Hannah Hunt and, in a welcome but brief move to the forefront, Batmanglij took the guitar solo.
 Vampire Weekend left on a high, wrapping up with the massive audience singing along in unison to the ever-popular Walcott.

-For further information about Vampire Weekend and future events visit here.
+For further information and future events visit Vampire Weekend’s website here.

 Watch the video for Diane Young here: